piotr-semenov/libq/README.md

 -

-## Full List of LibQ Features
+## LibQ Features
-1. Lib was implemented in the most general (templates, constructors and so on) way to have the easy float-point/fixed-point and vice versa translations (w/o time-consuming editing/refactoring of your code);
-2. Lib supports any Q-format of fixed-point (not only power of two as its analogs do);
+1. Supports any Q-format (not only 2's powers).
-3. Lib does the compile-time type inference for resulting type of addition, subtraction, multiplication, division, all elementary functions (exp, log, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh).
+2. Supports the compile-time type promotions for arithmetics (+, -, *, /), all elementary functions (exp, log, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh).
-Existing fixed-point libs do not do this stuff at all.
-They assume fixed-point types to be closed under all operations;
-4. Lib enables capturing the overflow/underflow behavior in run-time (BTW, it can be ignored);
+3. Proposes certain policies for the overflow/underflow in run-time.
-5. Lib provides the implementation for all math functions for fixed-point numbers (CORDIC-based algorithms);
+4. Provides the CORDIC-based implementation for math functions from <cmath>.
-6. Lib provides the compile-time scheduling for multiplication/division in goal to achieve max possible precision of the result;
-7. Lib is easy-scalable for any computation platform (24-bit, 28-bit, 32-bit,
-64-bit, 128-bit and so on).
-8. Lib allows to capture the numbers range explicitly.
-For example, using wordlength = 10 and fractional bits = 32, we define the pre-factor 2^-22.
-9. Works with old C++ 99 code (no C++11, C++13 features are used).
-But you need the BOOST MPL
-10. Lib has no external dependencies.
-It just uses Boost for unit tests.
+5. Enables user to capture the dynamic range explicitly.
+For example, if set the pre-factor \f$2^{-12}\f$ for unsigned Q0.32 then user gets the range \f$[0.0, 2^{-44}]\f$.

 ## Code Style Requirements If You Want to Use LibQ in Your Code

-## Roadmap
+## Roadmap/Future Plans
 R1C -